Resonance Disorders

 See the Assessment section of the Velopharyngeal Dysfunction Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective, as they relate to resonance disorders.

-Assessment and treatment of resonance disorders may require use of appropriate personal protective equipment.
+Assessment and treatment of resonance disorders may require the use of appropriate personal protective equipment.

-Assessment includes evaluation of oral, nasal, and velopharyngeal function for speech production.
+Assessment includes evaluation of oral, nasal, and velopharyngeal (VP) function for speech production.
 The goal is to help determine if an individual would benefit from speech therapy and/or if medical (i.e., surgical or prosthetic) intervention might be warranted.
-The SLP conducts the assessment alone or as a member of a collaborative team that may include family members or caregivers, and other relevant professionals (e.g., otolaryngologist, surgeon, or prosthodontist).
+The SLP conducts the assessment alone or as a member of a collaborative team that may include family members or care partners as well as other relevant professionals (e.g., otolaryngologist, surgeon, or prosthodontist).

 Screening

-Screening for suspected resonance disorders does not provide a diagnosis but, rather, identifies the need for additional and/or more comprehensive assessment.
-Clinicians must take into account the norms of a particular language spoken and consider linguistic variance and/or influence when screening an individual's speech for signs of resonance disorder.
+Screening for suspected resonance disorders identifies the need for additional and/or more comprehensive assessment but does not provide a diagnosis.
+Clinicians must consider the norms of a particular language spoken as well as linguistic variance and/or influence when screening an individual’s speech for signs of resonance disorder.

 • Obtain a limited speech sample in all languages spoken to look for

-• signs and symptoms of resonance disorder, including sounds affected, consistency of symptoms, and severity;
+• signs and symptoms of a resonance disorder, including sounds affected, consistency of symptoms, and severity;

-• presence of nasal emission (obligatory or learned); and
+• the presence of nasal emission (obligatory or compensatory/learned); and

 See the Assessment section of ASHA’s Practice Portal page on Cleft Lip and Palate for further details related to screening in persons with cleft lip and palate.